Skip to content Skip to footer navigation

 streaming devices tv illustration on grey

 Technology moves so quickly that a TV that was cutting-edge when you bought it can feel outdated after just a couple of years.
-These days it's all about 'smart' connectivty, aka TVs that can connect to the internet.
-This allows easy access to TV, movie and sports streaming services like Stan, Netflix, Binge or Disney+.

 But what if you own an older TV that doesn't have smart functions?

 Or maybe your smart TV isn't the best model on the block anymore, it doesn't support all the streaming services, and you're wondering whether it's time to upgrade?

 Here's the good news: you don't necessarily need to rush out and buy the latest and greatest smart TV just so you're up to date.
-There are some simple, cheap tricks you can try to smarten up your existing TV.
+There are some simple, cheap tricks you can use to smarten up your existing TV.

 How to convert your regular TV into a smart TV